SerheiS/TG_bot/README.md

 # Description:

-This small 'script' that launches telegram bot.
+This is small 'script' that launches telegram bot.
 This bot can get an image and recognize the text on it.

-# How to use:
+# How to use on the telegram:

-1. Press start
+1. Press ```start``` button
-2. Send image
+2. Send an image to the bot
-3. Bot will reply to you with result (will send text from the img)
+3. It will reply to you with the result

 # How to run